-Trump calls first Putin meeting an 'honor', cites 'very good' talks
+Trump and Putin find chemistry, draw criticism in first meeting

 On Thursday, Trump delivered some of his sharpest remarks about Moscow since becoming president, urging Russia to stop its "destabilizing activities" and end its support for Syria and Iran.

-But Trump stopped short of any personal criticism of Putin and declined to say definitively whether he believed U.S. intelligence officials' assertion that Russia had interfered in the 2016 U.S. election.
+But Trump stopped short on Thursday of any personal criticism of Putin and declined to say definitively whether he believed U.S. intelligence officials' assertion that Russia had interfered in the 2016 U.S. election.

 "I think it was Russia but I think it was probably other people and/or countries, and I see nothing wrong with that statement.
 Nobody really knows.
 Nobody really knows for sure,” Trump said on a visit to Poland.

-(Additional reporting by Patricia Zengerle, Susan Heavey and Doina Chiacu in Washington; Denis Pinchuk in Moscow and Denis Dyomkin in Hamburg; Writing by Noah Barkin; Editing by Ralph Boulton and David Stamp)
+Additional reporting by Doina Chiacu and Arshad Mohammed in Washington and Andrea Shalal and Denis Dyomkin in Hamburg; Writing by Jeff Mason and Noah Barkin; Editing by James Dalgleish